Perlence/AutoHotkey.py/docs/quickstart.rst

    >>> win.class_name is None
    True

-Also, a window that existed at some point in time but was closed acts the same as ``Window(None)``.
+Also, if a window existed at some point in time but was closed, it acts the same as ``Window(None)``.
 Thus, be sure to check property values for ``None`` before working with them::